TimSoethout/TimSoethout.github.io/_posts/2020-08-03-Path-Sensitive-Atomic-Commit.md

 Of course this algorithm's performance has to be evaluated.
 Does it really perform better than a base-line implementation?
-Here is a sneak preview of the performance results:
+Here is a sneak preview of the performance results.
+PSAC performs up to 1.8 times better than 2PL/2PC in a high-contention scenario.

 ![Throughput of 2PL/2PC and PSAC]({{ site.url }}/assets/images/psac2pc-sync1000-1.svg)